Souptik2001/home-cam/README.md

 ## Pre-requirements

 - A powerful Raspberry PI for your mothership - preferably Raspberry PI 4 or 5.
-- "n" number of [Raspberry PI 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) and [Raspberry PI camera module 2](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) - the number depends on how many child nodes you want.
+- "n" number of [Raspberry PI Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) and [Raspberry PI camera module 2](https://www.raspberrypi.com/products/camera-module-v2/) - the number depends on how many child nodes you want.
 - A domain you own.
 - Cloudflare account (you can create a free one, you just need to add a payment option, but it will not be charged for what we will use it for).